sirchnik/fixescape/README.md

 This mod is inspired by [TheEnderCore's EscapeScreen](https://github.com/theendercore/EscapeScreen) for Fabric, but since these days I'm playing with Forge, I needed a forge version.

-## Known issues

-- The second escape does not work when focusing creative inventory's textfield.
-Not sure why, I'll take a look at this later

 ## License